LevelAsian/jQrg-Mate/README.md

 3. :fork_and_knife: Tea filter

 ## Procedure
-1. Fill the Yerba Mate into the tea filter
+1. Fill the :leaves:Yerba Mate into the :fork_and_knife:Tea filter
-2. Add hot water: 70–80 °C (158–176 °F). :warning: hot but not boiling.
+2. Mix the :droplet:Hot Water and the :leaves:Yerba Mate: 70–80 °C (158–176 °F). hot, but not boiling:warning:
 3. Let the mate tea sit for at least 7min.
-4. Remove the tea filter from the mate tea.
+4. Remove the tea filter from the :tea: Mate Tea.
-5. Add these ingredients to the mate tea:
+5. Add these ingredients to the :tea: Mate Tea:
-  - Brown sugar
+  - :candy: Brown sugar
-  - Citric acid
+  - :lemon: Citric acid
-6. Stir the mate tea.
+6. Stir the :tea: Mate Tea:
-7. Put the mate tea in :snowflake: or in a refrigerator until it's cold.
+7. Put the :tea: Mate Tea: in :snowflake: or in a refrigerator until it's cold.
 8. Combine in a 1:1 ratio.
-  - Carbonated water (500 ml)
+  - :sake: Carbonated water (500 ml)
-  - Mate Tea (500 ml)
+  - :tea: Mate Tea: (500 ml)

 ## References
 http://www.instructables.com/id/Club-Mate-Copycat/